Summer Camps and Clinics

 New York, NY 10018

 Camp SAY is a two-week, ACA-accredited sleep-away camp for young people who stutter, their young family members, & friends, ages 8-18 (reduced length stays are also available).
-Summer dates are August 1-15, 2017, and camp takes place at Blue Star Camps, in Hendersonville, North Carolina (approx. 30 minutes from Asheville).
+Summer dates are July 30 - August 13, 2018, and camp takes place at Pocono Springs Camp, a newly-renovated, 60-acre, $8 million, state-of-the art camp facility, located in the beautiful Pocono Mountains (just 75 miles from New York City & 100 miles from Philadelphia).

-Camp SAY blends the finest traditional summer camp experience with unique programs that help young people who stutter build self-confidence and communication skills at all levels of speech fluency.
-Campers also meet more than 125 young people who stutter, and forge friendships to last a lifetime.
-Activities include athletics, speech therapy, water sports, horseback riding, performing & fine arts, special camp-wide events, and much more.
+Camp SAY is the life-changing camp that blends the finest traditional summer camp experience with unique programs that help young people who stutter build self-confidence and communication skills at all levels of speech fluency.
+Campers also meet about 140 young people who stutter, and forge friendships to last a lifetime.
+Activities include athletics, speech therapy, water sports, performing & fine arts, special camp-wide events, and much more.
+At Camp SAY, we are fully committed to creating an unparalleled environment of acceptance, and encouragement, so your child's time at camp is one of the richest and most rewarding life experiences.

 Freedom to Speak